waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Hypothesis 1:** The FARFETCH'D is startled by the sound of snapping twigs.
     - **Test 1:** Stepped on twig pile at (15, 26) while FARFETCH'D was at (20, 24).
     - **Result:** FARFETCH'D turned from facing left to facing down (towards the sound).
 It did not change its tile.
-    - **Conclusion:** Hypothesis confirmed.
-Stepping on twigs causes the FARFETCH'D to turn and face the source of the sound.
-This can be used to manipulate its orientation.
+    - **Conclusion:** Hypothesis is inconsistent.
+Stepping on twigs causes the FARFETCH'D to turn, but not always towards the sound.
+At (20, 24), it turned towards the sound.
+At (15, 29), it turned right, away from the sound.
+The turning mechanic is more complex.
 - **Active Hypotheses:**
   - **H2:** The FARFETCH'D must be approached from behind.
 Interacting with it while it's facing away might cause it to move forward.
   - **H3:** The FARFETCH'D moves to pre-scripted points regardless of player position.